Elsant/omniauth-esia/README.md

 You can configure several options, which you pass in to the `provider` method via a `Hash`:

 * `client_id`: ESIA identifier
 * `scope`: a space-separated list of access permissions you want to request from the user.
-Example `fullname gender email`
+Example `'fullname gender email'`
 * `key_path`: path to private key.
 Default to `config/keys/private.key`
 * `crt_path`: path to certificate.
 Default to `config/keys/certificate.crt`
 * `client_options`: path to certificate.
 Default to `https://esia.gosuslugi.ru`.
 For ESIA's test environment set to `https://esia-portal1.test.gosuslugi.ru`